Book of the Law vs. Book of the Covenant: Are they two separate books?

 Malachi 4:4-6 “Remember the Law of Moses [The Book of the Law], My servant, which I commanded him in Horeb for all Israel, with the statutes and judgments.
 Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the LORD.
 And he will turn the hearts of the fathers to the children, and the hearts of the children to their fathers, lest I come and strike the earth with a curse. (insertion mine)

 This scripture has no ambiguity.
 It speaks about the Second Coming of Christ and the final judgment of mankind.
 And what is the one thing that the prophet said that everyone in the last days must do?
 “Remember the Law of Moses,” which over and over again is also called the Book of the Law, or just “the Law” for short.
 If the two-book theorists are correct, then why did the prophet tell us to remember the Book of the Law in the end days?
 In their view, the Book of the Law was abolished on the cross.
 Either Malachi was a false prophet or the two-book theory is simply not true.
 Furthermore, the text refers to “Horeb” as the place where the “Law of Moses” was given.
 We know that Horeb is simply another name for Sinai which puts us back in the Exodus 20-23 encounter that two-book theorists say is the Book of the Covenant.
-So if Exodus 20-23 is the Book of the Covenant, then why is it here called the “Law of Moses,” which we have already established is synonymous to the Book of the Law?
+So if Exodus 20-23 is the Book of the Covenant, then why is it here called the “Law of Moses,” which we have already established is synonymous with the Book of the Law?

 New Testament Proof